big-unibo/project-template/README.md

     results/    -- where experiment/thesis results are stored (must be committed) src/        -- source code

+## Working on this project

+Import this project as Gradle project (this is tested with IntelliJ IDEA).

 ### Dependency management

 All Java/Scala dependencies must be managed through Gradle (`build.gradle`).
 See [here](https://docs.gradle.org/current/userguide/core_dependency_management.html).